pradesigner/sh/README.md

-# Overview
+# zsh scripts
-There are a collection of zsh scripts here.
+This is a collection of zsh scripts here accessible through ~sh and symlinked into ~/bin when appropriate.

-# History
+## Description
 We have created zsh scripts for many years now.
 We plan to have a zsh resource illustrating various techniques at some point.

-# Authorship and Contributors
-All scripts written by pradesigner.
+## Installation
+NA.

+## Usage
+Scripts have a -h flag which shows
+use:
+how:

-# Technical Details
+## Technical Details
 We use the following template for all zsh scripts of any significance.

 ```